Contents

 Setting a birthday reminder requires a simple setup routine.
 If you select this checkbox, then—depending on the number of days entered just above it—whenever you open News of the Past, it will show a message box with the number of contacts for whom a birthday greeting is due.

-The calculation of the birth date is always from today to the number of days in the Days Before Birth Date field, as shown in the setup above.
+The calculation of the birth date is always from today to the number of days in the Days before Birth Date field, as shown in the setup above.
 Note that this calculation does not take the year into consideration, because birth dates are recurring events.

 The birthday reminder assumes that you only need to print one birthday greeting per year for a selected recipient.
 It will not remind you to print the same records again until the following year.
-You can still reprint greetings at any time; imply use the search feature to find a single name or a group of individuals you want to print.
+You can still reprint greetings at any time; use the search feature to find a single name or a group of individuals you want to print.

 News of the Past provides options not only to print greetings but also to print labels, generate PDF files of greetings, and email those PDF files to your contacts.